-In the Supersport class, Czech rider Štěpán Zuda will not be continuing despite his two podium finishes at Most.
+In the Supersport, Czech rider Štěpán Zuda will not be continuing despite his two podium finishes at Most.
 Instead, the 20-year-old will now join Team Freudenberg RoRa – Paligo Racing in the EURO MOTO Sportbike class.
-The Saxon team has thus signed a fourth rider on short notice.
+The Saxony-based team has thus signed a fourth rider on short notice.

 Triumph instead of Yamaha.
-A sportbike instead of a supersport bike.
+A sport bike instead of Supersport.
 Zuda is making a fresh start in the lower class.
 What remains is a familiar face by his side.
-Crew chief William Fricke, with whom he worked last year, had already joined the Freudenberg team before him to bolster the team’s roster.
+Crew chief William Fricke, with whom he worked last year, had already joined the Freudenberg team ahead of him to bolster the squad.
 That makes working together easy for both of them.

 Four drivers from four countries